 Primary Care & Walk-In Care located in San Jose, CA

 The CDC estimates that about 100 million Americans are living with diabetes.
 Left unmanaged, diabetes increases your risk of more serious health problems, including permanent nerve damage and heart disease.
-At Physicians Medical Primary Care in San Jose, California, Sveltlana Burkhead, MD, and Gina Bui, MD, work with people of all ages to diagnose and treat diabetes.
+At Physicians Medical Primary Care in San Jose, California, our physicians work with people of all ages to diagnose and treat diabetes.
 If you’re concerned about your blood sugar levels, request an appointment today by calling the office or using the online booking tool.

 Diabetes is an umbrella term used to describe a group of diseases that affect the way your body uses blood sugar.
 Glucose provides energy for the cells that make up your muscles and tissues; it also helps fuel your brain.
 However, too much blood sugar can lead to serious health problems.